HankB/event-driven-HC-SR04/README.md

 |yellow|trigger|16|24|
 |red|VCC|4|

-color codes are relative to the DuPont jumpers I used.
+Color codes are relative to the DuPont jumpers I used.
 The resistor divider is 1.5K Echo to orange and 3K orange to ground.

 ## Device details